Hi, my name is Daniel P. Borbolla and I’m President and CEO of B&FPS.

 What Others Say:

-“I can personally attest to Daniel’s exceptional intelligence, competence, and sense of responsibility.
+“I can personally attest to Daniel’s exceptional competence and sense of responsibility.
 He’s certainly earned my respect through his wealth of knowledge and devotion to his craft.”

 – Dr. Benigno F. Ramos, MD (Personal Reference)